Triglidae: Taxonomy

 Triglidae was first described as a family in 1815 by the French polymath and naturalist Constantine Samuel Rafinesque.
 In 1883 Jordan and Gilbert formally designated Trigla lyra, which had been described by Linnaeus in 1758, as the type species of the genus Trigla and so of the family Triglidae.
 The 5th edition of Fishes of the World classifies this family within the suborder Platycephaloidei in the order Scorpaeniformes.
 Other authorities differ and do not consider the Scorpaeniformes to be a valid order because the Perciformes order is not monophyletic without the taxa within the Scorpaeniformes being included.
 These authorities consider the Triglidae to belong to the suborder Triglioidei, along with the family Peristediidae, within the Perciformes.

 The family Peristediidae is sometimes classified as distinct, but phylogenetic analyses indicate that it nests within this family, and it is included in the Triglidae as the subfamily Peristediinae by Eschmeyer's Catalog of Fishes.

 Etymology

-Triglidae's name is based on that of Linneaus's genus Trigla, the name of which is a classical name for the red mullet (Mullus barbatus), Artedi thought the red mullet and the gurnards were the same as fishes from both taxa are known to create sounds taken out of the water as well as being red in color.
+Triglidae's name is based on that of Linnaeus's genus Trigla, the name of which is a classical name for the red mullet (Mullus barbatus), Artedi thought the red mullet and the gurnards were the same as fishes from both taxa are known to create sounds taken out of the water as well as being red in color.
 Linnaeus realized they were different and classified Trigla as a gurnard, in contradiction of the ancient usage.
 They get one of their common names, sea robin, from the orange ventral surface of the species in the genus Prionotus, and from large pectoral fins which resemble a bird's wings.
 When caught, they make a croaking noise similar to a frog, which has given them the onomatopoeic name gurnard.